 A club may apply to a local licensing authority to vary a certificate.
 The certificate should accompany the application.

-The local licensing authority may inspect the premises before an application is considered.
+The local licensing authority can inspect the premises before an application is considered.

-Fees may be payable for any type of application relating to a club premises certificate.
+Fees can be payable for any application relating to a club premises certificate.

 Objections and appeals